-Here we are going to list the median weekly rents of most suburbs on the Sunshine Coast Australia between 2018 – 2019 based on data from RP Data.
+Here we are going to list the median weekly rents of most suburbs on the Sunshine Coast Australia between in 2019 based on data from RP Data.

 Most Cheap & Costly Price Suburbs to Rent on the Sunshine Coast in Queensland

-Cheapest Suburbs to Rent on the Sunshine Coast
+Cheapest Suburb to Rent on the Sunshine Coast is Landsborough

-Landsborough is yet another affordable yet great place to live in.
-If you are looking for a place away from the hustle and bustle of the coastal suburbs, The rental yield in this area is 4.6%, and you can rent a property for $395 per week in Landsborough.
+If you are looking for a place away from the hustle and bustle of the coastal suburbs, The rental yield in this area is 4.6%, and you can rent a home for $395 per week in Landsborough.

 Landsborough is a quiet small town, making it perfect for anyone that wants a slower pace in life.